When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 Furano Ski Resort

-If you’re one of those few crazies around the world who loves the cold (i.e. Canadian), visiting Furano in winter will put you front and centre with one of the best ski resorts in Hokkaido.
+If you love the cold, visiting Furano in winter will put you front and center with one of the best ski resorts in Hokkaido: Furano Ski Resort.

 Now, while it might not compare with the Swiss Alps or Whistler, Furano offers everything from black diamond runs for semi-pros to slopes that beginners can easily carve down.